 Cymreig Sounds of Music was a multilingual production providing multiple opportunities for high quality arts experiences.
 The project was an adaptation of the Sound of Music, re-told from a Welsh perspective.
-It developed out of an extensive research period, followed by a series of intensive auditions, workshops and rehearsals.
+It developed out of an extensive research period with secondary pupils from Ysgol Hen Felin.
+This was followed by a series of intensive auditions, workshops and rehearsals.

-Participants included a cast of mainstream college students with Additional Learning Needs (ALN), pupils with Special Educational Needs (SEN), pupils who use Augmentative & Alternative Communication (AAC) technologies, pupils who use British Sign Language (BSL), pupils with visual impairments (Braille users) & pupils with Profound and Multiple Learning Difficulties (PMLD); portraying an accurate representation of a ‘typical’ special school and of our culturally diverse society.
+Participants included a cast of mainstream college students with Additional Learning Needs (ALN), as well as pupils with Special Educational Needs (SEN).
+It also incorporated pupils who use Augmentative & Alternative Communication (AAC), pupils who use British Sign Language (BSL), pupils with visual impairments (Braille users) & pupils with Profound and Multiple Learning Difficulties (PMLD).
+As a result, the project portrayed an accurate representation of a ‘typical’ special school and of our culturally diverse society.